 Seed Starting – Problems

 How to Control Fungus Gnats – Sometimes fungus gnats can be a problem with seed starting indoors.
 I’ve never had them damage my seedlings, but I understand if there’s a large enough infestation, they can.
 I haven’t tried it, but I’ve read that sprinkling a little cinnamon on the surface of the soil will keep them away.
-I’ve also read reviews on this product and I’ve decided to order some this year to give them a try.
+I’ve had very good luck controlling soil gnats with these little sticky things.

-Don’t forget to pick up your Free Gardening Printables, especially the Seed Starting Chart and the Seed Inventory Chart.
-Simply complete the form below to subscribe and receive the password to the Gardening Resources Library.
+Don’t forget to pick up your Free Gardening Printables, especially the Seed Starting Chart, the Seed Inventory Chart and the 2020 Gardening Calendar.
+Simply complete the form below to subscribe to our newsletters and receive the password to the Gardening Resources Library.

 Thanks a bunch for stopping by today to learn about seed starting.
 Do you start seeds indoors?
 Are you going to give it a try?
 Leave a comment and let me know.
 Or, if you have questions, leave a comment and ask.
 I would love to hear from you and be able to help with your gardening questions.